 What is a Database? |

 A Database is a collection of information, mostly academic - research or scholarly in nature.
-It can contain information that is specific to a discipline (such as the CINAHL Database) or multidisciplinary (such as the Taylor & Francis Online Journals Database).
-Importantly the information is indexed so that you, the user, can easily find credible information to support your research or assignment.
+It can contain information that is specific to a discipline or multidisciplinary.
+The information is indexed so that you, the user, can easily find credible information to support your research or assignment.

 Getting Started Using Databases |